HoussemBL/RandomUserAPI_BigDataProcessing/README.md

-Stored data sent to Superset apache a dashboard tool.
+Processed data (stored in mysql) are sent to Superset apache a dashboard tool.
 Subsequently, we have defined in Superset a dashboard containing some charts ( about new entries)
 ![superset](https://github.com/HoussemBL/RandomUserAPI_BigDataProcessing/blob/main/image/superset.png)